benbusby/colorstorm/README.md

 ## Screenshots

 ## Contributing
 Contributions and PRs are highly encouraged, as there are plenty of editors out there that I don't use but would like to support with these themes.

-There are also lots of other locations in the game that could make for a good color scheme, so feel free to submit your own ideas as well!
+There are also a lot of other locations in the game that could make for a good color scheme, so feel free to create a PR with your own ideas as well!

 ## Issues
 If there are any issues with the color schemes, or if one of them has poor contrast in a particular setting, please let me know by [opening an issue](https://github.com/benbusby/earthbound-themes/issues/new).